ryantaniguchi/webApp/README.md

 # Development Environment

-This program was developed in Pycharm 2021.3.2 Community Edition using the Django framework.
+This program was developed in Pycharm 2021.3.2 Community Edition using Python 3.9 and the Django framework.

 The following libraries were used to create this software:
-* django 4.0.3
+* Django 4.0.3
 * pandas 1.4.1

 # Useful Websites